-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- x seeking applicants?
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants? Х

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2014.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2016.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Submitted Not Used
+C8A Require Recommend Require for Some Consider if Not Used

+Submitted

-C8A SAT or ACT
+C8A SAT or ACT х

-C8A ACT only
+C8A ACT only х

-C8A SAT only
+C8A SAT only х

 C8A SAT and SAT Subject Tests or

-ACT
+ACT х

-C8A SAT Subject Tests only
+C8A SAT Subject Tests only Х

-If your institution will make use of the ACT in admission decisions for applicants for Fall 2014, please indicate which ONE of the following a pplies: (regardless of whether the writing score will be used in the admissions process): C8B ACT with Writing Component required
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2016, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

+C8B ACT with Writing Component required